There have been quite a few commercials for Bank of America cash back credit cards lately, so I thought I’d do a quick review of the latest offer.

 [See the Chase Slate No Fee Balance Transfer if you want to transfer a balance and avoid the fee.]

-But obviously the biggest draw tied to this credit card is the cash back rewards program, as the name implies.
+Obviously the biggest draw tied to this new credit card is the cash back rewards program, as the name itself implies.
+Here are the rewards categories:

-For the first $1,500 in grocery store and gas spending each quarter, you will earn 2% and 3% cash back, respectively, combined.
-This limit is certainly a drawback and one to look at closely to determine how it will reduce your cash back, if at all.
+This limit is certainly a drawback and one to look at closely to determine how it will reduce your total cash back, if at all.

 On all other purchases, you will earn 1% cash back, which is their simple, no-nonsense approach to cash rewards.